Civil conscription: Sweden

-The municipal rescue servicea are responsible for handling the majority of accidents that occur in Sweden, such as fires, traffic accidents, drowning incidents and releases of hazardous substances.
+The municipal rescue services are responsible for handling the majority of accidents that occur in Sweden, such as fires, traffic accidents, drowning incidents and releases of hazardous substances.
 The municipal rescue services have both full-time and part-time employees.
 In order to carry out its mission, the municipal rescue services also has the opportunity to use conscripted personnel, often organized into rescue guards (räddningsvärn).

 Rescue guards can be located in places where it takes a long time for rescue stations with employed personnel to respond to an alarm, such as on islands and villages far from larger urban areas.
 Rescue guards can also be organized to reinforce municipal rescue services during extensive and long-term operations.
 The tasks that the rescue guards have are determined by the risks that exist in the municipality and how the municipal rescue service has chosen to organize its work.
 Based on the assignments the rescue guards have, its members are trained by the municipal rescue service to be able to perform their tasks efficiently.